davidmccarty/multibranch-pipeline/README.md

 ## Create repos in gitea
 1. Fork the pipeline and application repos to github
 2. Mirror them into gitea
+3. Use settings to convert to regular repos (i.e. break the mirror)

 ## Setup Gitea plugin